 Study.com's collection of courses offer a cost-effective option to students looking for a flexible form of online learning that can save them some of the time and expense associated with completing a traditional course.
 Unlike the free courses listed in the section below, these history classes can be used to earn college credit applicable toward a degree program.
-Instruction is delivered in the form of free text lessons.
-There are also 5-10 minute video lessons and self-assessment quizzes available to registered members who pay a nominal fee.
+Students will study history online using 5-10 minute video lessons and self-assessment quizzes and practice exams.
 Available history courses include:

 - History 101: Western Civilization I - Lessons begin with an overview of prehistory and the civilizations of the ancient Near East, Greece and Rome.
 Instructors also cover the Middle Ages, the Renaissance and the Elizabethan Era.

 - History 102: Western Civilization II - Instructors discuss imperialism in the 17th and 18th centuries along with the era's political, scientific and industrial revolutions.
 The course concludes with chapters on World War I and II and Western civilization since 1945.